 This activity supports basic research to understand defects in materials and their effects on the properties of strength, structure, deformation, and failure.
 Defect formation, growth, migration, and propagation are examined by coordinated experimental and modeling efforts over a wide range of spatial and temporal scales.
 Topics include deformation of ultra-fine scale materials, radiation-resistant material fundamentals, and research that would lead to microstructural design for increased strength, formability, and fracture resistance in energy relevant materials.
 In addition to traditional structural materials, it is also important to understand deformation and failure mechanisms in other materials used in energy systems (e.g. membranes, coating materials, electrodes) so this will become an increasing part of the portfolio.
+Within these areas, research on topics such as driven systems, mesoscale science and non-linear cooperative phenomena (multiple inputs, e.g. radiation + stress + corrosion) are of interest.

 The long-term goal of this program is to develop the scientific underpinning of defect behavior that will allow the development of predictive models for the design of materials having superior mechanical properties and radiation resistance.
-Towards this goal, research will be emphasized that takes advantage of the new capabilities to fabricate and test tailored structures down to the nanoscale, as well as utilizing newly developed and more powerful parallel computational platforms and experimental tools.
+Towards this goal, research that takes advantage of the new capabilities to fabricate and test tailored structures down to the nanoscale, as well as utilizing newly developed and more powerful parallel-computational platforms and experimental tools, will be emphasized.